simpleanalytics/docs/_docs/10_general/locations.md

 We do everything in our power to keep our user data safe.
 First of all we don't collect data we don't need and we go a step further.

-## Moving from Iceland to The Netherlands
+## Moved from Iceland to The Netherlands

 <blockquote class="red">
-  <p>We are moving our servers from Iceland to The Netherlands.</p>
+  <p>We moved our servers from Iceland to The Netherlands.</p>
 </blockquote>

 A year ago we wrote [a blog post](https://blog.simpleanalytics.io/why-we-moved-our-servers-to-iceland) about why we moved to Iceland.
 In hindsight, this was not a great move.
 Here is why: